Description

 - Understand the structure of different languages (e.g. Does this language use articles?)

-- Become familiar with basic introductory phrases
+- Become familiar with basic introductory phrases and numbers

 - Gain exposure to differences in the written language